0xpr03/yayd/README.md

 Specify the credentials for a maria/mysql db connection
 ## lib
 You can specify an executable/script which should be called, when the file is not available in your country
-Example for calling a java application:
+Example for calling a java application (`/path/to/jre/java -jar /path/to/jar/application.jar [..]`) :
 ```toml
 lib_bin = "/path/to/jre/java"
 lib_args = ["-jar", "application.jar"]